GlobeletJS/tile-painter/README.md

   its bounding box added to the array.
 Bounding boxes are supplied in the form [[xmin, ymin], [xmax, ymax]] in the current tile's pixel coordinates

-### Required source data pre-processing
+### Required vector source pre-processing
-The supplied `data` object for vector layers is assumed to be a GeoJSON FeatureCollection, with two non-standard properties:
+The supplied `source` object for vector layers is assumed to be a dictionary of GeoJSON FeatureCollections, where each FeatureCollection corresponds to the data for one style layer (as returned by tile-mixer).

+Each FeatureCollection may have two non-standard properties:
 - `properties`: For layers of type `symbol`, this top-level `properties` object should contain a `font` property, with the value being a CSS font string to be used for all `symbols` in the layer.